slashr/homelab/README.md

 # Homelab Architecture

+added a temp=temp:PreferNoSchedule taint to cretus master node to avoid scheduling pods on master

 My Homelab is a mix of Oracle Cloud Infrastructure and a Raspberry Pi.
 The Raspberry Pi is the Master Node of the Kubernetes cluster and uses a small Oracle instance to expose it's APIs to the internet using a Wireguard VPN setup.
 There are 3 Oracle Free Tier instances that are added to the Pi K8S Master API.

 ## Terraform Oracle Job